capactio/website/docs/content-development/guide.md

   mattermost.install(mattermost.install-input) -> mattermost.config
   ```

+> **NOTE:** To simplify and speed up the process of creating the manifests, you can use Capact Manifest Generator in the Capact CLI.
+You can read more about it in [this document](generating.md).

 ### Create the Interface Group manifest

 First, we need to create an **InterfaceGroup** manifest, which groups **Interfaces** corresponding to some application.